jaredeinstein/TreatsES_Orig/README.md

 ## Welcome to GitHub Project - Treats - Einstien Studios

-A place for all your treat, cookie, and chocolate needs.
+A place for all your cookie needs.